mfernan1985/MIS-630-Team_5/README.md

 Business owner needs to create an account with TSB.com and can enter the business category, description, address, pictures, website url, contact information etc.
 <h5>Scenario 3:</h5>
 A customer visited a restaurant and wants to write a review about it.<br>
 Customer opens TSB.com goes to reviews section where he will be asked for customer ID provided by business owner.( this ID avoids the fake reviews).
 He /she will be given an option to write a review, TSB stores the review for that business so that other customers can view it.
-This review will in pending status for 20 days so that the Business owner can take action.
+This review will be pending status for 10 days so that the Business owner can take action.

 <h5>Scenario 4:</h5>
 A Business owner wants to chek the reviews before TSB publishes.<br>